-I have painted a dismal but true picture; however we must believe "that if there is anything that will endure the eye of God, it is the spirit of a little child from His hand and therefore undefiled".
-The Child, at this Congress and in this year is in the eye of the storm.
-If IYC is not meant to be mere rhetoric but a year of action, then each of the problem areas are target areas for us to focus our attention on.
+I have painted a dismal but true picture, but we must believe "that if there is anything that will endure the eye of God, it is the spirit of a little child fresh from his hand and therefore undefiled".
+The Child at this Congress in this year is in the eye of the storm.
+If IYC is not meant to be mere rhetoric but a year of action, then each of the problem areas are target areas for us to focus our attention ch.

-Keeping in mind that the family is truly the natural environment of the child and that we cannot consider the child in separate compartments but as an integrated person we can suggest that:
+Keeping in mind that family is truly the natural environment of the child and that we cannot consider the child in separate compartments but as an integrated person we can suggest that:

-- 1. Parents in S.E.
-Asia be made aware of - a) of the needs of the child especially when growth and development are rapid and - b) the fact that they, the family, can never be replaced by any other institution or agency.
+- Parents in S.E.
+Asia be made aware a) of the needs of the child especially when growth and development are rapid and b) the fact that the family can never be replaced by any other institution or agency.
 The family must be energised to shape its own destiny.
 As of today, the family has little freedom to determine its fate. - 2.
 That the status of the deprived child in S.E.
-Asia be publicized so that Government and voluntary agencies can implement the integrated child health schemes proposed; - 3.
-That voluntary agencies with an educational, social, nutritional or handicap bias, coordinate and strengthen their activities especially where disparities exist eg. in rural areas and in female children, who are often treated with indifference. - 4.
-That all welfare and health organizations remember that the child born or unborn symbolises life and that any attempt to destroy this life is contrary to human values. - That all opportunities for providing nutrition, which is inexpensive and locally available, be availed of, and that the family be helped to live with self reliance and in dignity. - 6.
-That our close cooperation in Government's plan (especially the National Plan in India to provide nutrition and education to every child and more especially to the preschool child) is needed forIYC to succeed in its aims - 7.
-That in school, immunisation and health services be provided free, as also to the children out of school.
-And that this work be spearheaded by voluntary organizations as a top priority for prevention is not only better but cheaper than cure. - 8.
-That family life education programmes be widespread and freely available to young people, and that parent education must be undertaken side by side.
-The education of women is particularly important for when you educate a man you educate an individual, whereas when you educate a woman you educate a family. - 9.
-That public opinion be created to influence priorities which should place the needs of the child high as compared to other needs (like space research and military weaponry).
+Asia be publicized so that the Government and voluntary agencies can coordinate to implement the integrated child health schemes proposed;

+3. That voluntary agencies with an educational, social, nutritional or handicap focus, coordinate and strengthen their activities especially where disparities exist eg. in rural areas and in female children, who are treated as second class citizens.

+4. That all welfare and health organizations remember that the child born or unborn symbolises life and that any attempt to destroy this life is contrary to human values.

+5. That all opportunities for providing nutrition, which is inexpensive and locally available, be availed off.

+6. That our close cooperation in the Government plan (especially the National Plan in India to provide mutrition and education to every child and more especially to preschool child) is needed for IYC to succeed in its aims.

+7. That in school, immunisation and health services be provided free, as also to the children out of school.
+And that this work be spearheaded by voluntary organizations as a top priority for prevention is not only better but cheaper than cure.

+8. That family life education programmes be widespread and freely available to young people.
+Everywhere, parent education must be undertaken side by side.

+9. That public opinion be created to influence priorities which should place the needs of the child hightas compared to other needs (like research and military weaponry).

+The dynamics of the EYC programma chould be carefully worked out so as to involve the people - "If people do not understand they can only interfere or remain indifferent" - and parents especially must understand and be involved in any programma proposed for their child.
+Indifference has been the reaction to most of Indias excellent programmes.

+A stratagey must therefere, be worked out.

+However, we should have a second look at the Gandhian approach.
+Two basic tenets of Gandhian economics seem to provide an answer.
+One is decentralization of the means of production.
+The other is development of technological system in which man is at the centre of the scheme of things and not the machine.
+This is vital for the welfare of the rural families kiving below the poverty line.

-Desperately needed - an Integrated Plan of Action for the child in S.E.
-Asia
+Desperately needed - an integrated plan of action for the child in S.E.
+A

-"He who is or has been deeply hurt, has a right to be sure he is loved" (Jean Vanier).
+"He who is or has been deeply hurt, has a right to be sure he is loved" (Jean VanLer).